 There is little that endurance runner Susie Chan doesn’t know about running.
-In the relatively short time that Susie has been running – having started six years ago just to be a bit healthier – she has built up from half marathons and marathons to compete in some of the world’s toughest ultra-marathons and endurance races.
+In the relatively short time that Susie has been running – having started seven years ago just to be a bit healthier – she has built up from half marathons and marathons to compete in some of the world’s toughest ultra-marathons and endurance races.

-Susie has three times finished the legendary Marathon des Sables as an elite, won the Adventure Category of the 2017 Coastal Challenge Costa Rica, survived five days’ self-sufficient running 250km through the Amazon jungle, she has run the Thames Path 100, become a Six Star Finisher at the World Marathon Majors, come 3rd placed female at the 2018 Self Transcendence 24-hour track race, completed numerous multi-stage ultra-marathons and she broke the world record for the longest distance run on a treadmill in 12 hours (which, she claims, has been one of the hardest feats of all).
+Susie has three times finished the legendary Marathon des Sables as an elite, won the Adventure Category of the 2017 Coastal Challenge Costa Rica, survived five days’ self-sufficient running 250km through the Amazon jungle, run the Thames Path 100, become a Six Star Finisher at the World Marathon Majors, come 3rd placed female at the 2018 Self Transcendence 24-hour track race, completed numerous multi-stage ultra-marathons and broken the world record for the longest distance run on a treadmill in 12 hours (which, she claims, has been one of the hardest feats of all).

 Now we love running at Breathe Unity, but Susie’s running history is pretty exceptional.
 It demonstrates outstanding physical capability and true mental grit.

 It’s not all about the long run, however, as Susie enjoys races of all distances and terrains.
 She’s happiest when she’s out running with her friends on trails, and is an active member of the running and wider sporting community.
 She can often be found at the start line of events ranging from parkrun to marathons, pacing races such as the Intersport Run Reigate Half Marathon and the Virgin Money London Marathon, and commentating at many others including Ealing Half Marathon and Shrewsbury Half Marathon.

 “I love to participate in local races as they are a great opportunity for me to meet other runners, make friends and just be part of the running community”, Susie confirms.